DataScience-Skills/Live-Geospatial-Data-Visualization/README.md

 2. [HTML](https://www.w3schools.com/html/): Used to structure the webpage and create the necessary elements for the map and data visualization.
 3. [CSS](https://www.w3schools.com/css/): Styled the webpage and map elements to provide an attractive and user-friendly interface.
 4. [JavaScript](https://www.w3schools.com/js/): Utilized to fetch earthquake and tectonic plates data, manipulate the data, and create the map with interactive features.
-5. [D3.js](https://d3js.org/): A JavaScript library for data manipulation, which enabled us to fetch and process JSON data.
+5. [D3.js](https://d3js.org/): A JavaScript library for data manipulation, which enabled us to fetch and process JSON data through API calls.

 ## Results